turingschool/mod-0-curriculum/shared/problem-solving.md

 <div class="s-card">
   <h3>Challenge 4</h3>
   <p>Start with an array of student names.
-Print a numbered list of the student's names in alphabetical order.
+Print a numbered list of the names in alphabetical order.
 For example, if you start with <code>["Hector", "Winston", "Finley"]</code>, the final output should be <code>1.
 Finley 2.
 Hector 3.
 Winston</code>.</p>
 </div>

 Here's another one - notice that we start with an array of integers, but our output will be a string.